DonalMac/myflix-client/readme.md

-# movie_api-client
+# myFlix-client

-## This is the Client-Sinde Part of my Movie Application
+## This is the Client-Side Part of my Movie Application

 ### Objective: